MrZBou/Elisa-Public/README.md

 - e!prefix [prefix] - Change bot prefix.
 If [prefix] is empty, then bot will display your current prefix (this command will also work with the 'e!' prefix, even if you change it)

-- e!addrole <level> <@role> - Set role as a reward for get this level

-- e!removerole <level> - Reset the role for getting this level

-- e!roles - Get a message with data on levels and their roles (in DM)
+- e!levels [add/remove/clear/help] - Leveling roles integration

-- e!settings [option number] - Elisa's settings
+- e!settings [option number] [0/1] - Elisa's settings

 - e!reset all - Set the default settings for the bot (like when you added she to the server)
 ***